2021 Miami Marlins season

-The Miami Marlins' 2021 season was the 29th season for the Major League Baseball (MLB) franchise in the National League and the 10th as the "Miami" Marlins.
-The Marlins played their home games at LoanDepot Park as members of the National League East Division.
+The 2021 Miami Marlins season was the 29th season for the Major League Baseball (MLB) franchise in the National League and the tenth as the "Miami" Marlins.
+The Marlins played their home games at LoanDepot Park as members of the National League East.
 The Marlins did not qualify for the playoffs, finishing fourth in their division with a 67–95 record.